 VBF Global Ambassadors are a global network of advocates who are working together with VBF to build awareness of vascular birthmarks and funnel support to every corner of the birthmarks community.
 In most cases, these are not medical professionals.
 Many are either themselves an adult who has or had a vascular birthmark or who has a loved one with a vascular birthmark.
 In the directory below, you’ll learn more about their personal story.

-If you or someone in your family has a birthmark and you’d like to speak with others who have had a similar experience, the Global Ambassadors can also help you identify a Parent or Adult Reps who have volunteered to provide personal support to other patients and families based on their own unique experiences.
+If you or someone in your family has a birthmark and you’d like to speak with others who have had a similar experience, the Global Ambassadors can also help find personal support from other patients and families based on their own unique experiences.

 My name is Eric, I was born with a PWS.
 Growing up I faced bullies, depression, fear, and insecurities – but that all changed with time.
 Once I accepted who I was the rest was history.
 I used those hard times to become who I am today.
 Today I use music to help spread my message of strength, love and confidence.
 I am dedicated to my community by providing school supplies to the youth and winter wear to the homeless.
 My hand is always out to anyone who needs it!
 I run a social media page “Port Wine & Proud” supports you!